vweevers/remark-changelog/README.md

 # remark-changelog

-> **Lint or fix a changelog written in markdown, following [`Keep A Changelog`](https://keepachangelog.com/en/1.0.0/).**
-> Changelogs should be written by humans, for humans.
-This tool focuses on helping you do that, rather than automatically generating a full changelog.
+**Lint or fix a changelog written in markdown, following [`Keep A Changelog`](https://keepachangelog.com/en/1.0.0/).** Changelogs should be written by humans, for humans.
+This tool focuses on helping you do that.

 [![npm status](http://img.shields.io/npm/v/remark-changelog.svg)](https://www.npmjs.org/package/remark-changelog)
 [![node](https://img.shields.io/node/v/remark-changelog.svg)](https://www.npmjs.org/package/remark-changelog)